Three killed in France in shooting, supermarket hostage-taking

 (Graphic: France hostages - tmsnrt.rs/2pCMp4m)

-A source at the Interior Ministry said two had died at the hostage-taking in the small town of Trebes.
+A source at the Interior Ministry said two had died at the hostage-taking in Trebes.
 “It is a provisional assessment as it could unfortunately get worse.
 Three people are wounded, including one of them seriously,” the source said.

-Later, a police union official said the attacker had also killed one person with bullet in the head in the nearby town of Carcassonne before the hostage-taking.
+Later, a police union official said the attacker had also killed one person with a bullet in the head in the nearby historic town of Carcassonne before the hostage-taking.

-Prime Minister Edouard Philippe said the incident appeared to be a terrorist act.
+French President Emmanuel Macron said the incident appeared to be a terrorist attack and security forces were securing the area.

 Eric Menassi, the mayor of Trebes, told BFM TV that the hostage-taker was now alone with one police officer in the supermarket and all other hostages were free.